chrplr/AIP2017/info2.md

 1. Write a program that evaluates arithmetic expressions written in Reversed Polish Notation (https://en.wikipedia.org/wiki/Reverse_Polish_notation).
 For example the string '3 4 5 * +' would evaluate to 23.

-1. Write a program which draws Koch's snowflake (https://en.wikipedia.org/wiki/Koch_snowflake).
-You may use, for example, the `turtle` module.

 ## Level 3

 * Concepts